-Lowest earning households NI vs UK: Income after tax Lowest earning households: Income after tax
+Lowest earning households NI vs UK: Income after tax Lowest earning households: Income after tax with lower average incomes than across the UK, tax payments tend to also be lower in NI.

-• Income after tax for the lowest earning households has been increasing steadily for both NI and the UK since Q2 2018, rising 9.7% in NI versus 9.1% in the UK.
+• Income after tax for the lowest earning households has been increasing steadily for both NI and the UK since Q2 2018, rising 9.7% in NI versus 9.5% in the UK.